Traveler

 New York City trips (1960-1, 1968-9)

 This was another mystical, magical year.
-Though Ed and Jean dearly loved Wake Forest, Jean remembers that the years in the City were such a good time, absolutely free of responsibility and expectations.
+Though Ed and Jean dearly loved Wake Forest, Jean remembers that the years in the City were a wonderful time that felt free of responsibilities and expectations.

-Ed remembers saying, well the postman comes at 4:30, and I’ll be waiting at the mailbox with the stamps.
+Ed remembered saying, when the postman comes at 4:30, I’ll be waiting at the mailbox with the stamps.
 When the postman arrived, Ed cut to the chase, “There are 25 letters on top that need stamps.
 I’ve got the stamps.”
 The postman even helped Ed stamp the letters.
 Ed remembers, “Never said a word… I can still see his young handsome face.”
-This was the face of New York and the people they encountered during that extraordinary time.
+His was the face of New York for Ed and Jean’s extraordinary time.

 Ed loved New York so much that for many years he organized student trips to share the magic of the Big Apple.
-These trips, offered between semesters or during spring break, were later supported by Campus Ministry and called the New York Seminar, co-directed by Jake Viverette.
+These trips included a set called the New York Seminar, were offered between semesters or during spring break.
+They were often supported by Campus Ministry and co-directed by Jake Viverette.

 Ed also traveled to New York for conferences.
 One of these conference trips to the Big Apple is described is described in a November 1978 Jots and Tittles essay which appears under Sermons and Writings.